etzm/iscc-sum/README.md

 ## License

-This project is licensed under

-- Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.